 Any significant edits can push ads back into the learning phase.
 Facebook splits these edits into three categories.

 First, you have campaign changes.
 This includes changing your bid amount, bid strategy, or budget by more than 20%.
-When using campaign budget optimization, switching your campaign bid strategy can send multiple ad sets within the campaign back into the learning phase.
+When using the Advantage Campaign Budget (formerly “Campaign Budget Optimization”), switching your campaign bid strategy can send multiple ad sets within the campaign back into the learning phase.
 However, slight changes to your budget (under 20% of your current total) are not likely to trigger the learning phase.

 Second, you have your ad sets.
 Avoid changing your targeting, placements, optimization event, adding an ad, or pausing your ad set for more than 7 days.